Run a Bot

 In the form, these input values are presented in the first two main categories, “Items” and “Knapsack”.

-The value of “Items” and “Knapsack” before to create or load an object is None (undefined) .
-You have to click on the box bellow the input name to assign an empty list or an empty object.
+The value of “Items” and “Knapsack” before creating or loading any object is undefined.
+You have to click on the box bellow the input name to assign an empty list (Items) or an empty object (Knapsack).

 a.
 Create a new item